China HSBC services PMI shows some resilience

 China's economy is set to grow this year at its weakest pace since 1990 as flagging foreign and domestic demand weighs on exports and factory production.
 A slowdown in investment has further dragged on growth.

-"China's service sector has stabilized at a relatively low level of growth," said Qu Hongbin, an economist at HSBC.
+"China's service sector has stabilised at a relatively low level of growth," said Qu Hongbin, an economist at HSBC.

 "But profit margins continue to be squeezed.
-Without a sustained improvement in demand, services growth is likely to remain lackluster, putting downside pressures to employment growth."
+Without a sustained improvement in demand, services growth is likely to remain lacklustre, putting downside pressures to employment growth."

 The sub-index for new orders rebounded to 52.3 from June's reading, which was the lowest in over four years.